oracle/opengrok/opengrok-tools/src/main/python/README.md

 ### Installation on the target system

-Use the distribution tarball and run pip.
+Use the distribution tarball and run `pip`.

 ```bash
 python3 -m pip install opengrok_tools-{version}.tar.gz